 Apply for a disabled person's bus pass

 Find out if you’re eligible and how to apply for and renew a disabled person’s 'orange stripe' bus pass

 - Who can apply

-There is no age restriction for the disabled person’s bus pass.
-You are eligible if you meet any of these criteria:
+There is no upper age restriction for the disabled person’s bus pass.
+You are eligible if you are 5 or above and meet any of these criteria:

 - are blind or partially sighted